 Slater is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Slater is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Slater who work in office and administrative support (15.22%), management occupations (12.22%), and sales jobs (7.33%).

-Telecommuters are a relatively large percentage of the workforce: 12.34% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.34% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Slater doesn't have a public transportation system that people use for their commute.